Your Austin Brain Injury Lawyers

 Closed Head Injuries

 Closed head injuries happen when a traumatic event causes the brain to be damaged inside of the skull, without creating a hole or opening.
 Injuries of this nature are usually the result of a violent jolt that forces the brain to come into contact with the skull – these blunt force head injuries can cause concussions, internal bleeding, or even brain stem injuries in some cases.
 However, closed injuries can sometimes be caused by overexposure to toxins, poisons, and other harmful chemicals.

-No matter which type of head or brain injury you have received, the legal team at Lorenz & Lorenz, LLP may be able to help you recover some compensation.
+No matter which type of head or brain injury you have received, the legal team at Lorenz & Lorenz, PLLC may be able to help you recover some compensation.
 Give us a call today to schedule a free consultation with one of our knowledgeable lawyers.

 Symptoms of Brain Injuries